Pressure and Humidity Sensors Guide: Applications, Types, and Industry Uses Explained

 • Industrial automation dashboards

-Sensor data is typically processed through microcontrollers or industrial control systems.
-These systems convert sensor signals into digital data that can be analyzed or displayed on monitoring interfaces.
+Sensor data is typically processed through microcontrollers or industrial systems, which convert signals into usable digital data.

 Sensor TypeMeasurement FocusTypical Applications